grandeurkoe/obsidian-vault/Java Tutorial for Complete Beginners/1. Introduction/What Java Is and How It Works.md

 There are three execution phases of a program :-

-1. Create a text file and save it with a *.java* extension
+1. Create a text file, write source code, and save it with a *.java* extension.
+2. The compilation (conversion of source code to bytecode) of the source code is done by the *javac* compiler which is a primary Java compiler included in the *Java Development Kit*(JDK).